Clinician helping a patient review blood pressure readings

 3. Position your arm.
 Rest your arm on a table or armrest so the cuff is at heart level.
 Your arm should be supported, not hanging.

 4. Use the right cuff size.
-A cuff that is too small can make your reading appear higher than it is.
+A cuff that's too small can make your reading appear higher than it really is.
 The cuff should go around your bare upper arm (not over clothing), about 2–3 cm above your elbow.

 5. Stay quiet.
-Do not talk, laugh, or move while the machine is reading.
+Don't talk, laugh, or move while the machine is reading.

 6. Take two readings.
 Wait 1–2 minutes between them and record both.
 The average is more useful than either number alone.